 Well, now that the “Heaven Is a Place” screening is over and done with (and what a screening it was! my hat goes off to all fellow filmmakers & artists), it’s on to the next announcement.

 It’s that time of year again: the annual conference of the Society for Cinema and Media Studies.
 This year, I forwent presenting a paper myself, and instead opted to act as an organizer for a special event.
 The event in question is “Unlimited Animation: A Tribute to Hannah Frank,” a celebration of the life and scholarship of one of film studies’ most promising young scholars.
 It’s scheduled for 7:00 PM on the evening of the first night of the conference, Wednesday, March 14.
 If you find yourself in Toronto then, I invite you to come.

-Full schedule and details:
+Full schedule and details below the fold.